All Episodes

 They don't know.

-They don't know about the free market, free market economics, but they think everybody in it is an idiot, and that they are the brilliant theoreticians.
+They don't know about the free market, free market economics, but they think everybody in it is an idiot and that they are the brilliant theoreticians.

 What are they capable of?

-What they the can you imagine people getting rich?
+Can you imagine people getting rich?

-I mean, three hundred fifty Million dollars rich giving speeches.
+I mean, $350 million rich giving speeches.

 It doesn't happen.